hunterhector/EvmEval/README.md

 scorer.py
 ----------
 The current scorer can score event mention detection and coreference based on the (.tbf) format.
-It also require the token table files to detect invisible words and to generate
-CoNLL style coreference files.
+The current scorer consider mentions as character based.
+The old token based evaluation is still available, which will be triggered when the token table files are provided.

 ### *Features*
 1. Produce F1-like scoring by mapping system mentions to gold standard mentions,